KhushiPrerak/blog-website/README.md

 # blog-website
- A personal blog website built using node.js for backend and ejs for templating
+ A personal blog website made by using basic HTML and CSS for frontend, node.js for backend, ejs for templating and mongoDB for database.